vim-zz/swordfish-rs/README.md

 ### Commands

-The following commands are available, commands are witten with `!` before the command name, for example `!clear`.
+The following commands are available, written with `!` before the command name, for example `!clear`.

 #### `write`